Duke-QCD/hic-eventgen/README.md

 ## Physics models

-The collision model is a standard hybrid hydro+cascade, similar to [iEBE](http://inspirehep.net/record/1319339) except for the initial conditions.
+The collision model consists of the following stages:

+- initial conditions (trento)
+- free streaming
+- viscous 2+1D hydro (vishnew)
+- particlization (frzout)
+- hadronic afterburner (UrQMD)

-Each model resides in its own repository; they are included here as submodules.
-See the `models` directory.
+Each model is included as a git submodule in the `models` directory.

 ## Usage